 Health and the next global development agenda

-Slides: Placing Healthy Women and Children at the Heart of the Post 2015 Sustainable Development Framework
+Placing healthy women, children and adolescents at the heart of the Post 2015 Sustainable Development Indicator Framework

 Below is the PMNCH Post 2015 Indicator Statement, produced under the guidance of a forty member Post 2015 working group, and aimed at streamlining advocacy for reproductive, maternal, newborn and child health indicators for inclusion in the Post 2015 framework.
 To endorse the Statement, please send a reply to email@example.com, indicating that your organization would like to endorse the documents by 30 July 2015.
 A list of endorsing organizations will be added to the communiqué as an annex.